AudreyLL88/cw-store/README.md

 ### Fonts ###

 * I wanted to fit the minimal but gothic aesthetic of the website by pairing a bold gothic font for the titles with a lighter and elegant font for all other text content.
-I chose the Google Fonts pairing of the bold [**Pirata One**]() and the sans-serif [**Raleway**]() to match the contrast I wanted to create and found it aethetically pleasing.
+I chose the Google Fonts pairing of the bold [**Pirata One**] and the sans-serif [**Raleway**] to match the contrast I wanted to create and found it aesthetically pleasing.

 <a name="icons"></a>

 ### Icons ###

 * All icons on this project are taken from the library  [**FontAwesome**](https://fontawesome.com/)
-* The Favicon was made using [**Favicon**](https://favicon.io/) online tool with one of the old Chelsea Wolfe logo used on her patches and pins in the store.

-<a name="dbscheme"></a>

-### Database Scheme ###

-* Following requirements, I created my database structure within the Django Framework.
-For this I followed the **Boutique Ado** CodeInstitute  mini-project.

 <a name="defensivedesign"></a>